...

 The leading marketplace for travel experiences

 Viator believes that travel is all about creating unforgettable memories.
 With over 300,000 experiences to choose from—ranging from simple tours to extreme adventures, plus a wide array of unique, niche activities—it’s never been easier to make lasting memories.
-We frequently use Viator during our travels and especially appreciate their flexible cancellation policy, which adds peace of mind to every booking.
+We frequently use Viator during our travels and especially appreciate its flexible cancellation policy, which provides peace of mind with every booking.

 Communication products for seamless connectivity overseas